 Recall that our experiments involve forecasts about two topics: (i) the change in home price growth in a U.S. city and (ii) the change in revenue growth of a U.S. retailer, both for the upcoming year.
 For each of the two topics, participants in the listener survey first state their prior belief about the outcome variable of interest and then listen to a recording about the variable before answering a set of beliefs questions.
 The order of the topics is randomized.
 For each topic, respondents are randomly matched to a transmitter and listen either to the same original recording as the transmitter heard, or that transmitter's transmitted message.
-Listeners are told whether they are listening to the original message or another participant's attempt to pass on the original message.
 We implement a 30% chance of hearing the original and a 70% chance of hearing a transmitted recording.
 We oversample transmitted recordings as they are by construction more heterogeneous compared to original recordings.
 Appendix Figure A2 shows the survey structure.

-6Then, if exactly one of the two topics is in the modular condition, that topic has a 33% chance of getting switched to "neutral reliability".
+&lt;sup>10Then, if exactly one of the two topics is in the modular condition, that topic has a 33% chance of getting switched to "neutral reliability".
 If both topics are in the modular condition, there is a 66% chance that one of the two topics is randomly switched to "neutral reliability."